When Kanban is the Better Choice

 3. Fluid Priorities

 Scrum produces the best results when a team commits to a batch of work and is authorize to remain focused for the duration of their iteration.
 The success of Scrum requires informed and empathetic stakeholders who are bought-in to being agile.
 Kanban is able to survive conditions where agile culture doesn’t yet exist because it encourages benefit.
-A Kanban team prefers to not commit to work in groups and they don’t commit to work until they start it.
-This means a Kanban team can be maximally flexible to respond to emergencies or changing first concern without needing to arrange commitments.
+A Kanban team prefers to not commit to working in groups and they don’t commit to work until they start it.
+This means a Kanban team can be maximally flexible to respond to emergencies or changing first concerns without needing to arrange commitments.